HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   sql_file="image_alt.sql"
   )
 }}

-{# TODO the y axis on this chart should be labeled "Percent of images" }

 Around 96% of all the pages processed had an `<img>` element - 21% of these images were missing an `alt` attribute.
 52% of the images had an `alt` attribute, however 26% of these were left blank.
 Put simply: only around a quarter of images on the web have a non-blank `alt` attribute; presumably even less than that have `alt` text that's usefully descriptive.